 To make your life a little easier, I recommend a page-turning pedal like the Firefly by PageFlip.
 It’s very easy to use, automatically turns itself off and is non-slippery (crucial point to consider!).

-If you want to practice on your digital piano without disturbing the neighbours, you could consider a good set of headphones like the Beyerdynamic DT 880.
-They’re semi-open headphones, are one of the most comfortable headphones out there and offer a spacious soundstage.
+If you want to practise on your digital piano without disturbing the neighbours, you could consider a good set of headphones like the Beyerdynamic DT 770 Pro.
+They are closed headphones, are one of the most comfortable headphones out there and offer a spacious soundstage.

 Having an adjustable piano stool is very important for proper posture and wellbeing.
 Piano benches that are not adjustable tend to be too low and not comfortable.
 I use something very similar to this one with a storage compartment: